samadeusfp/ELPaaS/setup_python_readme.md

 ```
 python manage.py migrate
 ```
-* Enable the Sending of e-Mails:
-	In ElPaas/settings.py scroll down to the bottom and exchange the data in the following fields with the smtp settings of your desired mail hoster that should be used:
-	* EMAIL_HOST
-	* EMAIL_PORT
-	* EMAIL_HOST_USER
-	* EMAIL_HOST_PASSWORD
-	* EMAIL_SENDER

 ## Start
 How to run the server:
-* Run
+* First start Celery and Celery Beat by running in the command line
 ```
 celery -A ELPaaS worker -B -l info -P eventlet
 ```
-* This will start Celery and all cron jobs in the background.
-* Then, in a different shell run
+* Then, in a different shell start then server by running
 ```
 python manage.py runserver
 ```